flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     - A: Increase throttle
     - B: Decrease throttle

-    Of course you can map different buttons in MSFS.
-Also other controllers might have different default buttons for the throttle.
+    Of course, you can map different buttons in MSFS.
+Also, other controllers might have different default buttons for the throttle.

     !!! block ""
         ![msfs-throttle cut](../../assets/flypados3/throttle-calibration/msfs-throttle%20cut.png){loading=lazy align=right}